What is a Black mass ritual

 When reviewing the history of the Black Mass it is easily seen why many doubt that a large number of witches participated in them.
 The Black Mass, on the whole, was more of a protest of churchmen against the Church.
 The witches, as a group, of the time were already on the out with the Church.
 Many were desperately trying to save their lives, plus few fitted into the nobility.
 Perhaps La Voisin was a witch, but if she was, it appears she used her skills to better herself.
 She, most likely, could not be classified as an ordinary witch.

-However, other satanic groups do conduct their versions of the Black Mass that include deviant sexual acts and orgies, necrophilia, cannibalisms of sacrificial victims (including human beings), and drinking the blood of the victims.
-A.G.H.
+However, other satanic groups do conduct their versions of the Black Mass.
+They include deviant sexual acts and orgies, necrophilia, cannibalisms of sacrificial victims (including human beings), and drinking the blood of the victims.

 Source: 9, 26-27.